BrianBrophy/OpenStack-Installation/README.md

 - Storage: CD/DVD drive on the IDE Controller and a 16 GB disk on the SATA Controller
 - Audio: Can be disabled
 - Network Adapter 1: vboxnet0: VirtualBox Host-Only Ethernet Adapter #2 (type = Paravirtualized Network with promiscuous mode all)
-- Network Adapter 2: vboxnet2: VirtualBox Host-Only Ethernet Adapter #4 (type = Paravirtualized Network with promiscuous mode all)
-- Network Adapter 3: NAT (type = Intel PRO/1000 with promiscuous mode deny).
+- Network Adapter 2: NAT (type = Intel PRO/1000 with promiscuous mode deny).

 ### OS Installation